Architecture

 Authorization: Bearer <jwt>header. - Tenant scoping:

-X-Tenant-Idis validated against the token'sissclaim — a token from one tenant's pool cannot be used to address a different tenant's resources.
+X-Tenant-Idis validated against the token'sissclaim.
+A token from one tenant's pool cannot be used to address another tenant's resources.
+This is the IDOR fix that landed 2026-05-11.

 CORS